Skip to content

 • macOS Firewall allows the port.

-• API scripts send the daemon or service token.
+• API scripts send the service token.

-See LAN Access.
+See LAN access.

 Include: